Master travel budgeting and pre-trip and on-the-go saving strategies with this guide to student travel.

 To access your TransUnion Credit Score, Scotiabank will share your personal information such as name, address and date of birth with TransUnion so that TransUnion can identify you and provide your Credit Score.
 Your information will not be used or disclosed by TransUnion for any other purposes.

-Here's what you need to know before filing your first income tax return as a student.
+Here's everything you need to know about how to fund your post-secondary education as a Canadian student.